S1aX0r/Ghosted/Ghosted.md

 That will cost around $2,920 or more depending on shipping.
 UEFI can be replaced with Libreboot or Coreboot.
 14 inch laptop.

+For a more extreme version of the Nitropad V54, following specs are recommended.

+-Intel i7 14th Gen

+-Nvidia GeForce RTX 4070

+-4TB SSD (1st Hard Disk)

+-4TB SSD (2nd Hard Disk)

+-No webcam / microphone

+-No OS (Install GNU/Linux or Qubes)

+This will cost $4,000 without shipping, but has a lot of storage and ram capapble of running Qubes and storing sensitive data.

 ### 2. Asus ROG Flow X13 2023 ###

 While made by Asus this computer packs a punch.
 Depending on the model you can get a powerhouse computer that is capable of running QubesOS.
 Recommended hardware specs: